klimovaxenia/xeniaklimova/drafts/portfolio/portfolio-descr.md

 Create a park ensemble that includes:

-- A Pavilion with integrated cafe that can accomodate 200 people;
+- A Pavilion that can accomodate 200 people with integrated cafe;
 - An 'amphitheatre' - a place where people can gather in groups and watch presentations, performances etc.;
 - A space for children to play - more of creative sculpture installation type rather than a conventional playground.

 ### Location ###

 Tbilisi Central Park used to be a hippodrome.
-Currently the area is unused and unkempt.
+Currently the area is unkempt.
 People use it as a park and as a shortcut to the next district.
 The terrain is mostly flat and there is vast amount of groundwater underneath it.